dead-end/sec_handover/README.md

 * Allow dynamic arguments on the launch call like `./sec_handover -l /tmp/example.launch arg3 arg4`
 * Consider environment variables.
-* Compute an hmac over the binaries of the `sec_handover` program and store the hmac with the encrypted launch file.
-If the binaries are manipulated do not decrypt the program.
-* Allow a su to a user for the execv call.
+* Allow a switch user to a user for the execv call.